 The best local Thai restaurants in Phuket Town include some of the best restaurants on the entire island.
 The provincial capital is a gastronomic delight, with a huge array of top-notch restaurants covering a variety of cuisines.
 Thai restaurants are particularly common, with countless little shophouse restaurants along practically every street.
 If you’re looking for the very best local cuisine in Phuket, you’ll almost certainly find it here, usually at exceptionally low prices.

-In Phuket Town, the greater challenge is not in finding a genuinely local restaurant - allowing you to get a real taste of Thailand – but in finding the best of them.
-Rather than looking for a needle in a haystack, it is like looking for one in a huge stack of needles!
+In Phuket Town, the greater challenge is not in finding a genuinely local restaurant – allowing you to get a real taste of Thailand – but in finding the best of them.
 We’ve picked out the top choices, which combine delicious homemade food with great low prices, creating the restaurants which are the most popular with the local Thai residents.

 - Phuket FantaSea Cultural Theme Park